Day 1 - Saturday

 Day 4 - Tuesday

-After breakfast you continue the trail, following the old Tratturo Castel di Sangro-Lucera.
-The Tratturo is a centuries-old track that is still used to move cattle from the far south where grass is scarce in summer.
+After breakfast, you will continue the trail following the old Tratturo Castel di Sangro-Lucera.
+The Tratturo is a centuries-old track that is still used to move cattle from the far south where the grass is scarce in summer.
 After the Tratturo you reach Pescolanciano with its old castle.
-Here you stop for lunch.
-After this break you ride towards the Colle dell’Orso.
+Here you stop for lunch at a little restaurant.
+After this welcome break, you will continue to ride towards the Colle dell’Orso.

-The trail gets steeper, climbing 1,800 feet to a height of 3,600 feet.
-The route leads you over narrow paths, through beech-woods with carpets of leaves.
+The trail will get steeper, climbing 1,800 feet the route leads you over narrow paths and through beech woods with carpets of leaves.
 In the evening you reach a simple mountain lodge where you dine and spend the night.
-First of all the horses need to be taken care of after their long day.
-You sleep in dormitories.
+But first of all the horses need to be taken care of after their long day.
+You will stay in communal dormitories with sleeping bags.

 Day 5 - Wednesday